SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 Now **Right Click -> Build Selection**

 This will take a long time.
 UE4 will be built last and takes the longest.
+If you see any failures at the end, try again at least once in case there was any ordering issue etc.

 ## Usage